cornelk/hashmap/README.md

 It requires Golang 1.19+ as it makes use of Generics and the new atomic package helpers.

-***Warning: This library and derived work is experimental and should not be used in production.
-It contains an unfixed bug that can cause writes to be lost.***
+***Warning: This library is experimental, there are currently no known bugs but more battle-testing is needed.***

 ## Usage